vedantvakharia/Jarvis/source/content/Python/OOPS.md

 2.

+#### `__call__`

+##### Callable objects
+In Python, a callable is any object that you can call using a pair of parentheses and, optionally, a series of arguments.
+Examples of callables are
+- Built-in functions and classes
+- User-defined functions that you create with the def keyword
+- Anonymous functions that you write using the lambda keyword
+- The constructors of your custom classes
+- Instance, class, and static methods
+- Instances of classes that implement the`.__call__`method
+- Closures that you return from your functions
+- Generator functions that you define using the yield keyword
+- Asynchronous functions and methods that you create with the async keyword

+All these callables implement the `.__call__()` which can be confirmed using the`dir()`function.
+When you run something like `callable_object(*args, **kwargs)`, Python internally translates the operation into `callable_object.__call__(*args, **kwargs)`.
 ### Getter and Setter

 Getter and setter methods allow you to access and mutate non-public attributes while maintaining encapsulation.
 Getter and setter methods allow you to access and modify data attributes while maintaining encapsulation.
 By default, attributes in Python can be accessed directly.
 However, this can pose problems when attributes need validation or transformation before being assigned or retrieved.